jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 ---

-#### 1.What is the acronym of the model format created by the model optimizer and used by the inference engine?
+#### 1. What is the acronym of the model format created by the model optimizer and used by the inference engine?

-` IR `
+Answer: `IR`

 Feedback: Correct!
 IR stands for Intermediate Representation, and contains not only a translated model but also an optimized model.

 #### Q2.
 What happens when you use the build-in function "any()" on a list?